galasa-dev/galasa.dev/src/markdown-pages/example_tests.md

 Here’s an example of a manual test script that a tester might have performed manully that’s been converted into an automated Galasa test.
 You can find lots more sample tests that you can use to get you up and running _here_.

 ## Writing your own Manager
-If a suitable Manager is not currently available as part of Galasa, check which Managers are planned for future releases, or raise a request for one to be developed.
-Alternatively, you can write your own Manager and even share it with the community.
-If you’re writing your own Manager, here are some helpful guidelines to get you started …
+If a suitable Manager is not currently available as part of Galasa, you can write your own and even share it with the community.
+Alternatively, you could see what Managers are planned in future releases or raise a request to ascertain the likelihood for one being developed.
+If you’re writing your own Manager, here are some helpful guidelines to get you started

   * Each Manager should focus on integrating Galasa with a single tool, product or capability.
   * Decide whether the Manager needs to provision itself, or any ancillary data, into the test environment.